 And to add even more awesomeness to this already awesome volcano, the volcanic landscape of Haleakala so resembles a lunar surface that astronauts practised mock lunar walks here before landing on the moon.
 Need I say more?

-One thing you should absolutely do when on Maui is to catch a sunrise from this volcano.
+One thing you should absolutely do when on Maui is try and catch a sunrise from this volcano.
 However, we’d highly recommend visiting the volcano in the daytime and exploring the national park as well as check out the spot from where you’d like to see the sun rising.

 That’s what we did.
 We sniffed out the volcano in the daytime and the next morning came back for the sunrise of our lives.
 Recently, due to high volume of visitors, a small fee ($1.50 per car) has been introduced by the national park authorities for those wishing to witness the breaking dawn.